Pyrdacor/Amberstar/FileSpecs/Events.md

 Unless noted otherwise, the condition is that the player enters the hotspot tile.
 - Events are encoded in 10 bytes, summarised below, with the byte at offset `00` in column ID.
 - At offsets 6 and 8 there are words, in all other offsets single bytes.
-- At offset 5 there is always an event index which specifies an event to be saved.
+- At offset 5 there is always a save index which specifies an index inside the savegame.
-Saving means that the event is disabled.
+Saving means that the event is disabled if the associated save index bit is set.
 This is useful for one-time events.
+If the byte is non-zero the event will disable itself after execution.
+When triggered again and the save bit is already set, the event is not executed anymore.
 There are two exceptions:
   - Chest events are always executed, even if disabled.
 Most likely to allow checking chests for more items and because empty chests won't show anything anyways.
   - Disabled door exit events will not be executed but their linked additional event is.
 - We won't include offset 5 in the following table as it has the same meaning for all events.